odoo/documentation/content/administration/maintain/odoo_online.rst

 Domain names
 ============

-Use a custom :doc:`domain name <domain_names>` to access the database via another URL.
+Use a custom :doc:`domain name </applications/websites/website/configuration/domain_names>` to access the database via another URL.

 .. tip::
    You can :ref:`register a domain name for free <domain-name/register>`.